Anski-D/screen_animator/README.md

 ### `script.py`
 This Python script is a basic example of how to use the package, and is really all you need to get going.

+The following parameters can then be provided to the `ScreenAnimator` class:

+`input_file`
+: Required.
+The location of the `TOML` file that contains the settings for the package.

+`flipped`
+: Optional boolean, default is `False`.
+Sets whether the entire rendered animation should be flipped vertically (more accurately, rotated 180&deg;).

 > [!NOTE]
+> Some Raspberry Pi displays might need to be rotated 180&deg;.
+This can be done within Raspberry Pi OS configuration files, but by setting this parameter in Python results tend to be much smoother.

+`fps_on`
+: Optional boolean, default is `False`.
+When turned on, a small frames-per-second (FPS) counter is displayed.
+Useful for finding how high the FPS can be raised.

+`debug`
+: Optional boolean, default is `False`.
+When turned on, animation is put in a 800x480 window, and the FPS counter is turned on (regardless of the setting above).
+Does not alter any logging levels.

+> [!NOTE]
-> The reference `log_setup` function enables basic logging handling, but other logging handlers can be set-up by the user instead or omitted entirely.
+> The provided `log_setup` function enables basic logging handling, but other logging handlers can be set-up by the user instead or omitted entirely.

 ### `inputs.toml`
 This `TOML` file is used as an input to the main `ScreenAnimator` class.
 All settings are required or the input validation will fail, and are explained below.